 This needs to be done manually where the button Add Existing Agreement is clicked, the customer name is searched, and the agreement will populate to be selected.
 Add the agreement and then it will be tagged on the Billing Contract.

 Note: An Agreement template is required for an Agreement to be created.
-By default, the Microsoft Cloud Agreement template is already created in Work 365.
+By default, the Microsoft Cloud Agreement and Microsoft Customer Agreement templates are already created in Work 365.
 However, agreement templates for other manual providers, and Partner providers will need to be created.

 When an Agreement Template is in an Active State, syncing Provider Accounts from an Automatic Provider to Work 365 will create Agreements of that Provider in that Account.
 These Agreements will be created with a Pending Status Reason.
 Customers will need to Accept the Agreement, either from Work 365 or from the Portal, for more details on how to accept Agreements from the Portal go to this page.